zzzachzzz/zzzachzzz.github.io/_posts/dockerizing-a-mern-app-for-development-and-production.md

   - /usr/src/frontend/node_modules
 ```

 `./frontend:/usr/src/frontend` maps our host's `./frontend` directory, to our container's `/usr/src/frontend` directory.
 Since our host may have its own `node_modules` directory inside `./frontend`, we don't want this to be shared with the container.
 The container needs to maintain its own installed dependencies in isolation.
 To prevent our container's `node_modules` from being overwritten, we create an anonymous volume of our container's `/usr/src/frontend/node_modules` directory.
 The ordering of the two volumes listed is important, so that our container's `node_modules` stored in a volume have highest priority (applied last).
-I would recommend doing other research on Docker volumes to better understand the different types of volumes that Docker supports, but just note that we can tell Docker to persist its own `node_modules` by creating an anonymous volume (we don't assign a name to it), that Docker keeps track of with a generated hash as the volume name.
+I would recommend doing other research on Docker volumes to better understand the different types of volumes that Docker supports.
+Just note that we can tell Docker to persist its own `node_modules` by creating an anonymous volume (we don't assign a name to it), that Docker keeps track of with a generated hash as the volume name.
 This volume persists between container instances.

 On the subject of volumes, another volume is very important to persist data in our Mongo database.
 Without a volume, our Mongo data would be lost every time out container stops and starts again, and we definitely don't want to lose our DB data, at least in production.
 You'll notice this volume is mentioned in two places: